NEXT BRIDGE HYDROCARBONS INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Next Bridge Hydrocarbons, Inc., a spin-off from Meta Materials, Inc. (OTC PINK: MMTLP), Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-NEW YORK, March 27, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Next Bridge Hydrocarbons, Inc., a spin-off from Meta Materials, Inc. (OTC PINK: MMTLP) (“NBH” or “the Company”) and certain of its officers.
+NEW YORK, April 03, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Next Bridge Hydrocarbons, Inc., a spin-off from Meta Materials, Inc. (OTC PINK: MMTLP) (“NBH” or “the Company”) and certain of its officers.

 Class Definition: